 Ocean Grove Cemetery

 Location.
 32° 47.077′ N, 79° 52.06′ W. Marker is in Mount Pleasant, South Carolina, in Charleston County.
 Marker is on McCants Drive.
+Between Greenwich and Simmons Streets.
 Touch for map.
-Between Greenwich and Simmons Streets.
 Marker is in this post office area: Mount Pleasant SC 29464, United States of America.
+Touch for directions.